-Fun fact: Our discs are derived highly of water.
+Fun fact: Our discs are derived highly from water.
 Naturally, as we age, the ability to retain that fluid declines, which is why we get shorter as we age (sorry grandpa!)

 So What Is A Disc Herniation and How Does It Happen?

-You may have heard a slew of various terms for a disc herniations, such as “ruptured disc”, “slipped disc”, or “bulging disc”.
-When there is excessive stress placed through our spine, either at one specific time (acutely), or repetitively overtime (chronically), that stress can lead to the outer components of the disc bulging or tearing.
-As previously stated, the quality of our discs naturally decline with age, and a combination of the decrease in quality of the tissue as well as other risk factors can lead to a herniated disc.
+You may have heard a slew of various terms for a disc herniation, such as “ruptured disc”, “slipped disc”, or “bulging disc”.
+When there is excessive stress placed through our spine, either at one specific time (acutely), or repetitively over time (chronically), that stress can lead to the outer components of the disc bulging or tearing.
+As previously stated, the quality of our discs naturally declines with age, and a combination of the decrease in quality of the tissue as well as other risk factors can lead to a herniated disc.

 Some risk factors for the development of a herniated disc include: